-?
-Access the product help.

-hinspace Change the language.

-Set light theme or dark theme.

-The user menu contains:

-- Information about the user who is logged in. - Change account: Log out from the current account and log in to a new account. - Log out: Log out from the current account.

-- Analytics data: Accept to share non-personal browser data. - Feedback: Share any feedback to help us improve your user experience. - Legal: View information about cookies and licenses. - About: View device information, including AXIS OS version and serial number.
+Access the release notes. - ?
+Access the product help. - Ar Change the language. - Set light theme or dark theme. - The user menu contains: - Information about the user who is logged in. - ullet Change account : Log out from the current account and log in to a new account. - Log out : Log out from the current account. - The context menu contains: - Analytics data: Accept to share non-personal browser data. - Feedback: Share any feedback to help us improve your user experience. - Legal: View information about cookies and licenses. - About: View device information, including AXIS OS version and serial number.